miptleha/asp-scheduler/README.md

 ![scheduler](scheduler.png)

-Simple day scheduler on ASP.NET Core.
+Simple week scheduler on ASP.NET Core.

 Designed to create a weekly plan and report.
 The navigation buttons can be used to change a week.